What’s Covered by My Homeowner’s Insurance Policy?

 - Fallen objects

-That means your home is covered in the case of a tornado, ice dams on your roof, and a fallen tree, too.
+That means your home is covered in the case of a tornado and a fallen tree, too.
 However, what’s covered and what isn’t can be tricky when it comes to storm damage.
 For example, if a river floods your home after heavy rains your home insurance won’t cover it, as it counts as flood damage.
 A roof leak caused by heavy rains should be covered, however!

 What Storm Damage Isn’t Covered?